Wyatt, Tarrant & Combs Associate Professor of Law

-Assistant Professor of Management, Gatton College of Business and Economics
+Secondary Appointment, Gatton College of Business & Economics

-Prior to joining the faculty at UK Law, Professor Woodcock was Assistant Professor of Legal Studies in the Department of Risk Management and Insurance in the J. Mack Robinson College of Business at Georgia State University, and held a secondary appointment in the College of Law at Georgia State University.
-He has practiced antitrust law in the Washington, D.C., offices of WilmerHale, and served as a law clerk to Judge Thomas Ambro of the United States Court of Appeals for the Third Circuit.
+Prior to joining the faculty at the University of Kentucky, he was Assistant Professor of Legal Studies in the Department of Risk Management and Insurance in the J. Mack Robinson College of Business at Georgia State University, and held a secondary appointment in the College of Law at Georgia State University.
+Prior to becoming a scholar, he practiced antitrust and corporate law at a number of corporate law firms, including the Washington, DC office of WilmerHale and the New York office of Debevoise & Plimpton.
+He served as a law clerk to Judge Thomas Ambro of the United States Court of Appeals for the Third Circuit.
+He graduated magna cum laude from Harvard Law School and summa cum laude from Yale College with distinction in Philosophy.

 - Law 930 Antitrust Law